feroult/logos/README.md

 ## Logos Spread The Word
-What do you think database
+What do you think API

 #### Build
 ```bash